gpcolange/Graduate_Coursework/AAE666/Project/Euler Angle NDI/ReadMe.txt

 					The euler angle error was defined as command minus actual.
-Not valid as euler angles aren't vectors and can't be subtracted.
-Actual error would be calculated from rotation matrix.
-Should've done angular velocity tracking.
+This is a valid assumtpion only for small attitude errors, as Euler angles aren't vectors & can't be directly subtracted without potential issues.
+For larger attitude errors, the error would be calculated from rotation matrices.